PreciselyData/SpatialAnalytics/docs/getting-started/aws-eks/deploy-spatial-services.md

 helm install spatial spatial/spatial-cloud-native --version 1.0.0-SNAPSHOT -n spatial -f ~/SpatialAnalytics/deploy/gitlab-deployment-small-values.yaml -f ~/SpatialAnalytics/deploy/values-jackrabbit-postgres.yaml --set global.ingress.host=<your external ip>
 ```

-After all the pods in namespace 'spatial' are in 'ready' status, launch SpatialServerManager in a browser with the URL below.
+After all the pods in namespace 'spatial' are in 'ready' status, launch SpatialServerManager in a browser with the URL below (You may need to accept the default self-signed certificate from Ingress.
+Check out the ingress document on how to change the certificate if you need).
 By default, the security is off, so you can login with any username/password.
 You should be able to browser named resources and pre-view maps.
 `https://<your external ip>/SpatialServerManager`

 The last step of the deployment is to make the final configuation (you can do it later).
 See [Configuring Your System](https://docs.precisely.com/docs/sftw/spectrum/22.1/en/webhelp/Spatial/Spatial/source/Administration/load_balancing/configurespectrum_introduction.html)